-A lock-down order may be issued for a variety of emergencies, such as an active threat of violence on campus or criminal activity in the area.

-Step Action Notes 1 Lock doors and windows, and close shades. • Turn off lights and all electric and gas appliances.
-Do not admit anyone into the room once the door is locked.
+A lock LOCK-DOWN down order may be issued for a variety of em violence on campus or criminal a C Step Action Notes 1 Lock doors and windows, close shades.
+Turn off lights and all electric and gas appliances. • Do not admit anyone into the room once the door is locked.

 2 Move to a safe corner of the room.
 To reduce visibility and take shelter under desks, tables, or heavy furniture.
 Keep away from windows.
-If you have students, verify attendance.
-The safest area in each room will be different.
-The optimal location is out of the line of sight of someone outside the room.
-3 Remain in position • "ALL CLEAR" will be announced
+If you have students, verify attendance. • The safest area will be different in each room.
+The optimal location is out of the line of sight of someone outside of the room.
+3 Remain in position "ALL CLEAR" will be announced by the Emergency Supervisor or designee. • Designee could be law enforcement, fire personnel or security.

 Emergency Phone Numbers

 Person Phone Number

-Security Blue phones in parking lots connect directly to Campus Safety 973-300-2222
+Security Blue phones in parking lots connect directly to Security 973-300-2222 973-300-2103

 Receptionist • 973-300-2104

+Campus Caretaker • 826-268-3026

-County 911 Dispatch • 911
+Newton Police Fire/Ambulance • 911 or 973-383-2525